Why Pottery Is One of the Best Places to Learn How to Fail

 • How to take creative risks without fear

-Creativity flourishes when we are free from perfection.
+Trust me: Creativity flourishes when we are free from perfection.

 Pottery gives you that freedom.